PEOPLE-ER/spectral-recovery/docs/spectral_recovery_tool.md

 Necessary inputs for the tool include an annual time series, covering one or more restoration sites, a choice of which spectral indices the tool should use to assess recovery, and a selection of recovery metrics.
 An optional input to the tool is one or more reference sites.
 These inputs are explained below.

-### 3.3.1 TIME SERIES COMPOSITE
+### 3.3.1 TIME SERIES DATA

-A time series composite must be:
+Time series data must be:

 - Satellite-derived annual raster images (we recommend compositing) – The spectral index calculation currently supports Landsat imagery post 1984.
 It is recommended that the time series composite be derived using Landsat Collection 2, Level 2, Tier 1 data, as this data is pre-processed prior with necessary corrections and represents the highest quality data available.
 See ([https://www.usgs.gov/landsat-missions/landsat-collection-2](https://www.usgs.gov/landsat-missions/landsat-collection-2) or Crawford et al., 2023) for further information.
 Updates to the tool will include the incorporation of Sentinel-2 imagery.